 So I’m becoming more intentional about how I speak.
 When I wanted to become more thankful, I began this 19 Days of Thankfulness exercise.
 So now that I want to be more aware of what I’m saying and doing and how they line up, the exercise begins now.

 I made a statement earlier in this post “I’ve accumulated some weight.”
 This is a fact.
 In the past my weight has fluctuated.
-However, when I speak I should speak for a place of having already received my desires.
+However, when I speak I should speak from a place of having already received my desires.
 So Jen and I have come up with a plan on how to tackle this (my plan is a little different than hers).
 So the plan to correct this behavior is when I hear myself or someone points out that I’ve made some type of negative confession.
 I will write it down, cross it out, speak crop failure over it and replace it with a positive confession.
 (Jen’s differs in that she won’t be writing down her negative confession.
 I choose to write my confessions out for tracking purposes.)
 I know this takes effort but faith without works is dead.
 I have faith that I will live a better life, this is the work it takes to make it better.

 The amazing thing about this is in the realization of it all, it’s made me explore why my love for fashion diminished, it caused me to confront my issues and make a plan to fix it (my health) so that I can recover that piece of myself which creates a more fulfilled me.
 The cool thing about this concept is that it can be applied to any area of your life.
 In 2016, my goal was to handle things as soon as they came up.
 If someone needed prayer, I didn’t want to just say that I would pray for them.
 Nope, everything would stop right then and there and prayer took place.
 I think I’ve been successful in that.
 When I wanted to do something there was no excuses, I just did it and I’m happy with my progress.
 I will continue that going forward and in 2017 what I speak and think will be my focus, so I believe that this crop failure strategy will be a key to my success; at least until I am able to control what I say or think from the gate.